Aryan-Tanna/Project-MONDRAIN/Project mondrain/README.md

 This is just a fun lesson i have been taking,
-They are all just me learning
+It is all just me learning new things